khalidrahmani/jaderp/doc/module.rst

 .. note::

-    Prefixing CSS rules with both ``.openerp`` (to ensure the rule will apply only within the confines of the OpenERP Web client) and a class at the root of your own hierarchy of widgets is strongly recommended to avoid "leaking" styles in case the code is running embedded in an other web page, and does not have the whole screen
+    Prefixing CSS rules with both ``.openerp`` (to ensure the rule will apply only within the confines of the Jad Web client) and a class at the root of your own hierarchy of widgets is strongly recommended to avoid "leaking" styles in case the code is running embedded in an other web page, and does not have the whole screen